jamalcopeland/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched the `DeviceProcessEvents` table for any indication that user “employee” actually opened the tor browser.
+Searched the `DeviceProcessEvents` table for any indication that user “labuser” actually opened the tor browser.
 There was evidence that they did open it at `2025-10-02T09:18:12.0000000Z`.
 There were several other instances of `firefox.exe` (Tor) as well as `tor.exe` spawned afterwards

 **Query used to locate events:**